Centres, groups and projects

 The rapid mortality mobile phone surveys (RaMMPS) project is a new initiative to conduct mortality surveillance through mobile phone surveys in settings where alternative data are not available or where data collection has been interrupted because of epidemic outbreaks or other crisis situations.

 Research capacity strengthening and knowledge generation to support preparedness and response to humanitarian crises and epidemics.

 Renal protection against ischaemia-reperfusion in transplantation: a randomised double blind placebo-controlled trial of 400 living-donor renal transplant patients.

-A Consortium of institutions and individuals to promote research on the impact of health and nutrition on the development, wellbeing, and education of school children and adolescents.
+A Consortium of institutions and individuals coming together to promote research on the impact of health and nutrition on the development, wellbeing, and education of school children and adolescents.